How to Switch from a Non-Tech Background to a Tech Job in Netherlands

 (Up)

-What should a Dutch IT CV include to stand out to recruiters?
+What should a Dutch IT CV include?

-A Dutch IT CV should be concise, ideally one page long, and include personal details, technical skills, professional experience, education and certifications, and additional information like personal projects, hackathons, and volunteer work.
-Highlight your tech skills, certifications, and relevant projects.
+A Dutch IT CV should include personal details, technical skills, professional experience, education and certifications, and additional information like personal projects and voluntary work.
+Keep it concise, ideally one page, and focus on showcasing relevant achievements and technical expertise.

 You may be interested in the following topics as well: